|

 “Ruthless” won the first Belmont's $1,850 winners

 purse, outlasting DeCourcey by a head.
-The race
+The race has

-as the ultimate test of championship stamina
+ultimate test of championship stamina in this country. |

-in this country.
-Its 1-1/2-mile distance now has become
+Its 1-1/2-mile distance now

-longer in its early days at 1-5/8 miles through 1873.
+even longer in its early days at 1-5/8 miles through 1873.

 But from 1890 through 1926, the race dropped down to

 distances varying between 1-1/8 and 1-3/8 miles.
+The 1926

+Belmont was run at 1-1/2 miles and was won by Crusader, a

+son of the legendary Man o' War, in a time of 2:32-1/5.
 The

-1926 Belmont was run at 1-1/2 miles and was won by Crusader,

-a son of the legendary Man o' War, in a time of 2:32-1/5.

-The race has been run at that distance ever since.
+race has been run at that distance ever since.

 Belmont Trophy